JScott/robot_sweatshop/README.md

 ## Security

 You probably don't want to run Robot Sweatshop as a sudo user.
 Create a testing user and group and run `sweatshop start` as them.

-## Roadmap

-1.0

-- Mascot/logo

-1.1

-- Use something appropriate than TCP for ZMQ connections
-- Easier way to run multiple workers
-- Push/pull out node that worker streams output to
-- Add worker tags to output so it can all go to one file

-Beyond

-- Jenkins-to-Sweatshop job converting script
-- Take a look at beefcake for data versioning/serialization
-- Better logging for the processes
-- CLI configuration via chomp and/or flags
-- Use [eye-http](https://github.com/kostya/eye-http) for the '/' route?